BigML vs IBM Maximo Predict

 - What is this tool?

-- BigML is a cloud-based platform for machine learning and predictive analytics.
+- BigML is a cloud-based machine learning platform that enables users to build and deploy predictive models and detect anomalies with minimal coding.

 - How much does it cost?

-- BigML offers a free plan and paid subscriptions starting at $20/month.
+- BigML offers a free tier with limited usage and paid subscription plans starting at $30 per month for increased limits and features.

 - Does it have a free plan?

-- Yes, BigML has a free plan available for individual users.
+- Yes, BigML provides a free plan suitable for individuals with basic usage limits.

 - What integrations does it support?